-There is however a trade-off that an application needs to make here; it needs to determine if the data to be saved is mission critical or not.
-An application shouldn't cache files in the NAND flash file system.
-In case of a sudden power loss, the NAND flash's writable partition is made write-protected in order to protect the files from being corrupte.
-Any application needs to be careful when writing large files, as this may cause pro-longed write-protect sequences, which in turn is a potential hazard to the file system and the NAND flash.
+There is however a trade-off that an application needs to make here, if the data to be saved is mission critical or not.
+An application shouldn't cache files in the NAND flash file system, since in case of a sudden power loss, the NAND flash's writable partition is made write-protected to protect the files from being corrupted due to the power loss.
+An application needs to be careful when writing large files, as it can cause pro-longed write-protect sequences, which is a potential hazard to the file system and NAND flash.